"Highly intelligent, she is extremely responsive and unmistakably a leader in her field."

 Naomi is recognised as a leading expert in all aspects of equal pay law and has contributed to the re-shaping of the law in this area.

-Since 2002, Naomi has been instructed by a large number of NHS Trusts, local authorities and private sector organisations in mass equal pay litigation across the country.Amongst other Trusts, Naomi acts for North Cumbria University Hospitals NHS Trust (formerly, North Cumbria Acute Hospitals NHS Trust) in the largest piece of equal pay litigation in Europe (as measured by volume and value of claims).
+Since 2002, Naomi has been instructed by a large number of NHS Trusts, local authorities and private sector organisations in mass equal pay litigation across the country.Amongst other Trusts, Naomi has acted for North Cumbria University Hospitals NHS Trust (formerly, North Cumbria Acute Hospitals NHS Trust) in the largest piece of equal pay litigation in Europe (as measured by volume and value of claims).
 Notable cases in this area include:

 Naomi has considerable experience and expertise in this area:

 Naomi’s practice encompasses all forms of business and commercial dispute.
 She has particular expertise in the inter-relationship between employment and commercial law.
-As a result, she is often instructed in cases in which employment disputes have arisen against a background of disputes relating to commercial transactions.
+As a result, she is frequently instructed in cases in which employment disputes have arisen against a background of disputes relating to commercial transactions.

 By way of example, Naomi:

-She has been recognised as a prominent practitioner in the field of professional negligence, in which she has wide experience.
+Naomi has been recognised as a prominent practitioner in the field of professional negligence, in which she has wide experience.
 She has a particular expertise in those cases in which the alleged negligence arises in an employment or commercial context.
 In the raft of litigation which followed the property crash of the 1990’s, as a very young junior, Naomi undertook a large volume of work for and against lending institutions, solicitors and surveyors and gained a reputation as a ‘rising star’ and skilled tactician who punched above her weight.

 Naomi has built upon and consolidated that reputation ever since and is instructed by financial institutions, surveyors, solicitors, barristers, insurance brokers, accountants, trades union and individuals in this area of law both in the High Court and in the Court of Appeal.